-Why is promoting mental health in the workplace important?
+Why is promoting mental health at work important?

-Promoting mental health in the workplace and supporting employees who have mental health issues or concerns is important because they can have a significant impact on an employee’s job satisfaction and work performance.
+Promoting mental health in the workplace and supporting employees who have mental health issues or concerns can have a significant impact on an employee’s job satisfaction and work performance.
 Here are a few statistics about mental health and the workplace:

 - 71% of adults in the U.S. reported having at least one symptom of stress.

-- 61% of workers said their mental health affected their productivity.
+- 61% of respondents reported that their mental health affected their productivity.

 - Between 2014 and 2018, the proportion of workers with symptoms of depression increased by 18%.